The abnormal sweat electrolytes are described – the first major step towards understanding the basic defect and a major aid in diagnosis

 The months that followed these early meetings were hectic, but productive.
 By the early 1960s the original Board of Directors had drafted by-laws for the Foundation and its Chapters, and had moved to create a strong medical committee.
 At first they met with obstacles for obtaining federal status.
 But their persistence paid off, and on July 15, 1960, the Canadian Cystic Fibrosis Foundation was incorporated by Federal Letters Patent.

-Cathleen Morrison (figure 34) the previous CEO has written an interesting account of the formation of the various CF Associations (Morrison C, Morrison R. national and International Cystic Fibrosis Associations.
+Cathleen Morrison (fig. 35) the previous CEO has written an interesting account of the formation of the various CF Associations (Morrison C, Morrison R. national and International Cystic Fibrosis Associations.
 In Cystic Fibrosis – Current Topics.
 Dodge JA, Brock DJH, Widdicombe JH (eds).
 John Wiley & Sons.
 Chichester 1993, 319-346).
 Cathleen was appointed CEO of the CCFA in 1980 and retired in 2010.

 I am grateful to the Donna and Doug Summerhayes’s daughter Heather Cariou for information relating to these early years, described in her acclaimed book “Sixty Five Roses: A Sister’s Memoir” for which Celine Dione wrote the forward.